rjury-sumo/sumo-content-powershell/README.md

 # TODO
 - make it a real module not dot source
-- include the delete endpoint for content
-- add the folder api endpoints update,delete
-- add the move content job
+- migrate more api commands from the endpoints/src after validating/testing
+- write more unit test.